bdunderscore/modular-avatar/Editor/ReactiveObjects/IR/Graph/DESIGN.md

 6. Optimization pass: We perform another round of expression simplification.
 7. We convert all ObjectActiveState expressions into InternalParameterConditions, and all ObjectActiveDriver nodes into InternalParameterDrivers.
-8. We construct PriorityGroups for each target, then group together targets with the same PriorityGroups.
-However, we do not group InternalParameterDrivers.
+8. We check for loops in this graph; if we find one, we break the loop (by replacing the InternalParameterDrivers with normal ParameterDrivers/ParameterConditions).
-9. We check for loops in this graph; if we find one, we break the loop (by replacing the InternalParameterDrivers with normal ParameterDrivers/ParameterConditions).
+9. We construct PriorityGroups for each target, then group together targets with the same PriorityGroups.
+However, we do not group InternalParameterDrivers (we keep each as an independent PriorityGroup)
 10. We now assign a depth to each PriorityGroup, with all PriorityGroups that contain non-InternalParameterDrivers at depth 0.
 The depth of the node depends on its type; a priority group with multiple conditions requires a delay of 2, while others have 1.